white-flowey/reputation-game/README.md

 python call_graph_maker.py evaluate
 ```

 The resulting call graph is stored as a PNG in docs/call_graphs.
+You might need to additionally install GraphViz on your system.